Mental Health & Substance Use Disorder

 What are human services?

 In 2021, The Board of County Commissioners (BOCC) held a Public Meeting and passed the 1/10th of 1% Increase in Sales and Use Tax.
-This means part of our local sales tax supports mental health and substance use programs.
-For every one dollar you spend at the store, one penny supports these programs.
+This means part of our local sales tax goes to programs for mental health and substance use.
+For every one dollar you spend at the store, one penny goes towards these programs.

 The BOCC created the Kittitas County 1/10th of 1% Mental Health and Chemical Dependency Tax Advisory Board.
 This board gives recommendations to the BOCC about how to use the money.